dbeck/dbeck.github.io/_posts/2015-10-10-Four-Times-Speedup-By-Throttling.markdown

 woopra: throttlemsgex
 ---

 In my [previous naive experiment](http://dbeck.github.io/simple-TCP-message-performance-in-Elixir/) I realized 22k small messages per second to my Elixir based small message TCP server.
-I treat the old post as a baseline and in my new posts I will experiment with different factors to make this faster.
+I treat the old post as a baseline and, in my new posts I will experiment with different factors to make this faster.

 These posts are not about the Elixir language or its performance.
 These are about a way to find a good messaging pattern and setup where I can use Elixir in a distributed server environment.
 Over the years I did this a few times in other languages like Ruby, Lua and C++.
-I really want to use Elixir for a number of reasons so I just need to know what is feasible here.
+I really want to use Elixir on the server side for a number of reasons so I just need to know what is feasible here.

 ### Lock step messaging